RomainTrm/CategoryTheoryYouAlreadyKnowIt/Presentation.md

 - Given ``f: a -> b list`` and ``list: a list``, then binding ``bind f list`` returns ``b list``
 - So, the list is a monad (other examples, Maybe, Result, ...)

+# 11 Product

+- Tuple
+- Product type
+- Equivalent to class with fields in OOP

+# 12 Coproduct

+- Enum
+- Sum type

 # To add (?)

-- injective, surjective & bijective on homset
+- Injective, surjective & bijective on homset
+- A functor allows to transform partial function into total function (Injectcive to Surjective)